 Contacting us and making complaints about sites

 Our team are available from Monday to Friday, 9am until 5pm.
-If you have an urgent problem with noise, odours or smoke outside of office hours, you can contact our Nuisance Team.

 If you have a problem with a waste transfer station or any other premises regulated by the Environment Agency, you should contact them directly.